SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-07-sars-cov2-cryptic.md

 So what?
 If these putative new variants leave humans alone, can we just leave them alone?

-Maybe&hellip; but the evidence is that they probably _won't_ laeve humans alone!
+Maybe&hellip; but the evidence is that they probably _won't_ leave humans alone!

 #### Binding to animal ACE2 receptors